arnab000007/Walmart-Sale-Forecasting/README.md

 ##### Observations
 1. For Some departments, the increases in Holiday sales are bigger than the others.
-2. But in most of the departments, the holiday sales is the range of the average sales.
+2. But in most of the departments, the holiday sales are in the range of the average sales.

 #### Store vs Departments